robvalero/Robvalero/README.md

 ### Web Developer |

 👋 Hi, I'm Robert Valero, a passionate web developer with a passion and dedication for building dynamic and responsive web applications.
-Always with atention to detial mindset and with a solid foundation in front-end technologies, I strive to deliver seamless user experiences and robust functionality.
+Always with atention to detail mindset and with a solid foundation in front-end technologies, I strive to deliver seamless user experiences and robust functionality.

 ### 🚀 Skills and Technologies